Seatis/my-teaching-materials/java-testing/1-junit/workshop/TestingCompetition.md

     public void WaitingItOut();
     }
 ```
+So create an `Interface` like that in your project (copy-paste), and let your `WordToolbox` class implement this interface.
+Hint: In order to have a useable class you have to create the first version of all methods in the interface.
+Don't bother with the actual solution, just create a default, empty methods, return a default when you have to.

 Now add to this class the following methods `getS()` and `countHowMany(char c)`.
 Here are some samples to give you an idea